JohnathonKoster/magpie-backups-for-statamic/README.md

 ### Restoration and Maintenance Mode

-Magpie will automatically send your site into maintenance mode when a restore process is initialized.
+Magpie will automatically send your site into maintenance mode when a restore process is initiated.
 This can be disabled by supplying the `--keep-up` flag:

 ```bash
 php please magpie:restore <backup_file> --keep-up